 Getting funding isn’t easy in any economic climate, especially right now when businesses are more competitive than ever.
 Unfortunately, no matter how brilliant your ideas are, they need money to come to fruition.
 Remember, a business is still a business, no matter how small or passion-driven.
 You need capital to pay your staff, buy equipment, promote your brand, and survive day to day.
 While there’s no single best way to get funded, you’ll find that some methods might suit your business model or goals more, so it’s important to study all your options carefully.

-Whether you’re a tech start-up, artisanal café, or a boutique agency, here are a few ways to get started with funding.
+Whether you’re offering IT Services for small businesses in New Jersey, artisanal café, or a boutique agency, here are a few ways to get started with funding.

 From Your Own Pockets

 You might have heard of the term “bootstrapping” when it comes to the world of development, but it applies to businesses, too.
 Chron defines a bootstrap company as one that operates on minimal investment or financial dependency, and is typically started with minimal upfront investment from the founder’s own money.
 The biggest advantage of this method is that it avoids making loan repayments that end up eating up cash.